sajan-gohil/itinerary_genie/README.md

 ## Notes
 - Client map rendering requires VITE_MAPBOX_TOKEN; the server’s MAPBOX_TOKEN is used for routing.
-- LLM_PROVIDER can be set to mock for offline/demo behavior that skips real LLM calls.
+- LLM_PROVIDER can be set to mock for offline/demo behavior that skips real LLM calls (functionality not maintained).
 - Simple rate limiting is applied per IP on the server.

 ## Dev tips